frontegg-samples/frontegg-api-access-control/README.md

 }
 ```

 * `justification` - if `result` is `false`:

-   MISSING_FEATURE - User/Tenant is not entitled to the feature of this route
+   `MISSING_FEATURE` - User/Tenant is not entitled to the feature of this route.
-   MISSING_PERMISSION - User/Tenant is missing permission to access this route
+   `MISSING_PERMISSION` - User/Tenant is missing permission to access this route.
-   MISSING_ROUTE - Route is not configured
+   `MISSING_ROUTE` - Route is not configured.
-   PLAN_EXPIRED - Plan that enabled that route is expired for user/tenant
+   `PLAN_EXPIRED` - Plan that enabled that route is expired for user/tenant.
-   ROUTE_DENIED - Route denied for the user/tenant
+   `ROUTE_DENIED` - Route denied for the user/tenant.